idaholab/moose/modules/tensor_mechanics/doc/content/syntax/Modules/TensorMechanics/Master/index.md

 ### For the `StressDivergenceTensors` Kernels

-!table id=tmMaster_action_table caption=Correspondence Among Action Functionality and MooseObjects for the Tensor Mechanics `Master` Action, old kernel system
+!table id=tmMaster_action_table_sdt caption=Correspondence Among Action Functionality and MooseObjects for the Tensor Mechanics `Master` Action, old kernel system
 | Functionality     | Replaced Classes   | Associated Parameters   |
 |-------------------|--------------------|-------------------------|
 | Calculate stress divergence equilibrium for the given coordinate system | [StressDivergenceTensors](/StressDivergenceTensors.md) and optionally [WeakPlaneStress](/WeakPlaneStress.md) or [StressDivergenceRZTensors](/StressDivergenceRZTensors.md) or [StressDivergenceRSphericalTensors](/StressDivergenceRSphericalTensors.md) | `displacements` : a string of the displacement field variables |